 AKC NATIONAL PARENT CLUB

 The German Pinscher Club of America was founded in 1985 by several West Coast German Pinscher enthusiasts.
 Mr. Mike Mueller was the first President of the GPCA.
-Due to health concerns, Mr. Mueller was unable to continue active involvement with the GPCA.
 From 1986 through 1990 the driving force behind the GPCA were Rodger Brasier and Dianna M. Jones.

-Due to the rarity of this breed the club subsisted on the generous donations of it's limited membership.
-Rodger Brasier and Dianna Jones attended numerous AKC and rare breed events with their GP's to distribute written information and answer questions from the general public.
-From inquiries generated by advertisements in National Dog Magazines the membership in the GPCA continued to increase.
-By 1991 the active membership and the German Pinscher breed was represented nationally.
+Due to the rarity of the breed during these early years, the club subsisted on the generous donations of it’s limited membership.
+Rodger Brasier and Dianna Jones attended numerous AKC and rare breed events with their GP’s to distribute written information and answer questions from the general public.
+From inquiries generated by advertisements in National Dog Magazines the membership in the GPCA continued to increase and by 1991 the active membership and the German Pinscher breed reflected a national population of German Pinschers.

 - Encourage and promote quality in the breeding of the purebred German Pinschers and to do all possible to bring their natural qualities to perfection;